ocean-transport/ocean-transport.github.io/group_members.md

 ### Prani Nalluri
 Prani is a PhD student in the APAM department.
 They are funded by the DOE CSGF fellowship.

-### Andrew Fagerheim
+### Andrew Marshall Fagerheim
-Andrew is a PhD student in the APAM department.
-He is funded by the NSF GRFP fellowship.
+Andrew is a PhD student in the Department of [Earth & Environmental Sciences](https://eesc.columbia.edu/).
+He is funded by the National Science Foundation's [Graduate Research Fellowship Program](https://www.nsfgrfp.org/).
+His research interests are in (sub)mesoscale physical oceanography, and he is currently studying eddy stirring and turbulence using Argo float data.
+In addition to research, Andrew is interested in climate education and advocacy and is a Youth Advisory Board member at [The Wild Center](https://www.wildcenter.org/), a science and nature museum in the Adirondacks.
+He can be contacted at afagerheim@ldeo.columbia.edu.

 ## Postdocs